 What You’ll Need to Clean Your Hairbrush

 Before you start cleaning your hairbrush, gather these basic supplies.
 Most items are probably already in your home, making this an easy and affordable task.
+If your scalp reacts easily to products, the logic behind a gentler cleansing routine for curls applies just as well to the tools you use on your hair.

-CATEGORY | ITEMS | PURPOSE |
+CATEGORY ITEMS PURPOSE

-Tools | Wide-tooth comb, old toothbrush, scissors | Remove hair, scrub bristles, cut tangles |
+Tools Wide-tooth comb, old toothbrush, scissors Remove hair, scrub bristles, cut tangles

-Cleaners | Mild shampoo, baking soda, and white vinegar | Basic cleaning, remove buildup, disinfect |
+Cleaners Mild shampoo, baking soda, and white vinegar Basic cleaning, remove buildup, disinfect

-Natural Options | Castile soap, apple cider vinegar, tea tree oil | Gentle cleaning for sensitive scalps |
+Natural Options Castile soap, apple cider vinegar, tea tree oil Gentle cleaning for sensitive scalps

 Step-by-Step Guide to Cleaning Your Hairbrush